China-U.S. Relations - Biden

 Voice of America reported a list of US president-elect Joe Biden's potential advisors on China policies, including former deputy secretary of state Antony Blinken, former ambassador to the UN Samantha Power, former assistant secretary of state for East Asian and Pacific affairs Kurt Campbell, deputy director at the Center for a New American Security Ely Ratner, former national security advisors Jake Sullivan, Susan Rice and Thomas Donilon.
 According to their resumes, almost all of them come from the administration of former president Barack Obama.

-Donilon in 2019 published an article in Foreign Affairs magazine, arguing that US incumbent President Donald Trump's trade war is "the wrong way to compete with China," and the US should focus on renewal, rather than protectionism.
+Donilon in 2019 published an article in Foreign Affairs magazine, arguing that US incumbent President Donald Trump's trade war was "the wrong way to compete with China," and the US should focus on renewal, rather than protectionism.
 Blinken said in September that, "China's strategic position is stronger and ours is weaker as a result of President Trump's leadership."
 He also said that Trump left "a vacuum in the world for China to fill."
 Campbell and Sullivan wrote in Foreign Affairs in 2019 that, "the goal should be to establish favorable terms of coexistence with Beijing in four key competitive domains - military, economic, political and global governance."

-Judging from the narratives from these advisors, the goal of Biden administration's China policy is almost identical to that of the Trump administration, albeit more tactfully stated.
+Judging from the narratives from these advisors, the goal of Biden administration's China policy was almost identical to that of the Trump administration, albeit more tactfully stated.
 The Biden administration will continue to regard China as its main rival, seeing China as the biggest threat to maintain its position as a global hegemony.
 However, Biden will differ from Trump on dealing with this challenge.

 Blinken said Trump had weakened American alliances, abandoned US values and gave China a green light to trample on so-called human rights and democracy.
 This reflects the reality that the Biden administration will underline human rights and democracy, and will create an ideological alliance by uniting its allies such as Europe, Japan and South Korea in a bid to pile pressure on China.